SwatejReddy/unilo-backend-assignment/README.md

 ### Diagram Link:
 https://excalidraw.com/#json=guX0UwGn2mw9ONnoPRCka,3UUFOP5Jc4fAxe11WufYvA

+# Key Points
+Key Points of API design:

+- Implemented RBAC (Role based access control for Admin and Participant routes) with authentication middlewares.
+- Used JWT for authentication and authorization from scratch.
+- Implemented password hashing along with salting for increased security.
+- Implemented soft deletes instead of removing records directly from the database for future auditing and analytics purposes.
+- Created a centralised error handling system with custom error classes and a handler.
+- Implemented ApiResponse class to make the response structure consistent across all routes.
+- Used Zod schemas for data validation.
+- Used Typescript entirely to ensure type safety.
+- Used HonoJS with NodeJS to make it compatible to deploy on Cloudflare workers.
+- Hosted PostgreSQL database on Neon.tech in a serverless fashion.
+- Used Prisma ORM for schema, querying and Prisma Accelerate for connection pooling as we are dealing with a serverless architecture here.

 # API Documentation
 ## (Database & backend are hosted & are live - Do test the APIs in postman)